astropy/astropy/docs/table/pandas.rst

   columns cannot be converted to `DataFrame`_.

-* Masked tables can be converted, but `DataFrame`_ uses ``numpy.nan`` to indicated masked values, so all numerical columns (integer or float) are converted to ``numpy.float`` columns in `DataFrame`_, and string columns with missing values are converted to object columns with ``numpy.nan`` values to indicate missing values.
-For numerical columns, the conversion therefore does not round-trip if converting back to an Astropy table, because the distinction between ``numpy.nan`` and masked values is lost, and the different numerical types for columns are also lost.
+* Masked tables can be converted, but `DataFrame`_ uses ``numpy.nan`` to indicate masked values, so all numerical columns (integer or float) are converted to ``numpy.float`` columns in `DataFrame`_, and string columns with missing values are converted to object columns with ``numpy.nan`` values to indicate missing values.
+For numerical columns, the conversion therefore does not necessarily round-trip if converting back to an Astropy table, because the distinction between ``numpy.nan`` and masked values is lost, and the different for example integer columns will be converted to floating-point.

-* Tables with mixin columns can currently not be converted, but this may be implemented in future.
+* Tables with mixin columns can currently not be converted, but this may be implemented in the future.

 .. _DataFrame: http://pandas.pydata.org/pandas-docs/dev/generated/pandas.DataFrame.html